damanic/mjm-clinic/readme.txt

 - 'height' for map display, eg. 200px or 50%
 - 'width' for map display, eg. 200px or 50%

+`[mjm-clinic-condition-list]`
+Outputs a searchable list of conditions
+Attribute values:
+     *  - searchable_title : 1 or 0 (default: 1)
+     *  - searchable_excerpt: 1 or 0 (default: 0)
+     *  - searchable_tags: 1 of 0 (default: 1)
+     *  - show_excerpt:  1 or 0 (default: 1)
+     *  - show_indication_tags:  1 or 0 (default: 1)
+     *  - show_image: 1 or 0 (default: 0)
+     *  - paginate: integer (default: 200) , amount of conditions to show per page.
+0 = no pagination

+`[mjm-clinic-service-box-links]`
+Outputs a presentation of categories and services.
+Use this on your services page.
+Attribute values:
+     *  - category : slug or term_ID , optional parent , if none given the top level category/services will be shown.

 = Helper Functions =
 There are a number of helper functions that can be used in your theme, which are found in `inc/func.php`.